dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 5 - Motion Planning (Fundamental).md

 ## Applicability / Problems solved
 We can effectively describe the state of the robot and its environment in C-space, and sampling-based motion planning such as RRTs is widely used in industries as a practical solution in both rigid 2D and 3D robots among fixed obstacles to provide collision free paths with path smoothing.
 ## Assumptions and limitations
+This motion planning method assumes the complete understanding of the enviorment